rvolosatovs/mooshy/README.md

 The `systemd-timesync` service creates a raw socket that listens to TCP requests.
 The raw socket allows the backdoor to listen on all TCP ports with a single socket, while the TCP payload is still handled by the kernel so that normal service by the victim machine is unaffected.
 When a packet with a specific payload is received, it triggers the backdoor to open a reverse shell to the attacker's machine.
 The payload consists of a sentinel value, followed by the port number on which the attacker is listening for a reverse shell connection.

 The backdoor then opens a new TCP connection to the source IP of the triggering packet, using the specified port.
 Since the backdoor is run as a systemd service, it has not tty attached.
 Instead, it uses the `script` executable, which is installed on linux by default, to create a pty and connect it to `/bin/bash`.
 This opens a fully interactive root shell on the victim's machine, whose input and output are then connected to the opened TCP connection.

+## Buffer overflow
+A buffer overflow occurs when more data is put in a buffer than it can hold, leading to overwrite adjacent memory locations being overwritten.
+This problem can be abused to alter the return address and inject code on the stack.
+To illustrate this concept, a vulnerable HTTP daemon (`hHTTPd`) is supplied as a proof of concept.
+It stores the HTTP request and reflects the path back to the client in the message body.
+However, if the user requests a path that is too long, it overflows the request buffer.
+This vulnerability is exploited to gain code execution.